-Mounting the outrigger will depend on your kayak and set up.
+Mounting the outrigger will depend on your kayak and setup.
 You may need to drill holes in your kayak to install a mounting bracket.
-Some outrigger kits can fit with built-in tracks and rails that come on some kayaks.
+Some outrigger kits can fit with built-in tracks and rails on some kayaks.

-As far as placement goes, some people like to install the outrigger toward the back of the boat to keep it from interfering with the paddle stroke.
-Other people prefer to have the outrigger on the bow, which provides more stability for standing.
+Regarding placement, some people like to install the outrigger toward the back of the boat to keep it from interfering with the paddle stroke.
+Other people prefer to have the outrigger on the bow, providing more standing stability.

-When you install the outrigger, you need to make sure the floats are parallel to your forward and backward movement.
+When installing the outrigger, you need to ensure the floats are parallel to your forward and backward movement.
 You don’t want the floats to be toe-in/toe-out.